Allow us to partner with you to find a hearing solution that fits your needs. Our primary focus is solutions, not sales.

 - Recommendation and/or fitting of other assistive listening devices

 It depends.
 Some insurance companies, such as Medicare, will cover hearing evaluations when medically indicated and with a referral.
 For more information, CLICK HERE.

 Most likely.
-Most insurance companies do not cover the costs of hearing aids or professional fees.
+Most insurance companies, including Medicare, do not cover the costs of hearing aids or professional fees.

 Yes.
 We work with most hearing aid makes/models.
 Over-the-counter personal amplifiers are also recommended when appropriate.
 If you already have hearing aids, we can assess them and, if possible, make adjustments to optimize performance.
 We work with the following hearing aid companies: Phonak, Starkey, Oticon, Sonic Innovations, Resound, Widex, Siemens (Signia).
 If you do not see your hearing aid make listed here, we can assess the performance of the hearing aids, but may not be able to make adjustments.